CodeDead/codedead.com/posts/2020/02/20/javascript-array-traversal.md

 ---
-path: "/blog/2020/02/20/javascript-array-traversal"
+path: '/blog/2020/02/20/javascript-array-traversal'
-title: "JavaScript Array Traversal techniques"
+title: 'JavaScript Array Traversal techniques'
-author: "CodeDead"
+author: 'CodeDead'
-date: "2020-02-20"
+date: '2020-02-20'
-abstract: "This short but informative tutorial, will cover the very basics of looping through arrays in JavaScript using a couple of different techniques.
-There are some requirements that you should be aware of before starting this tutorial, so be sure that your skill level is..."
+abstract: 'This short but informative tutorial, will cover the very basics of looping through arrays in JavaScript using a couple of different techniques.
+There are some requirements that you should be aware of before starting this tutorial, so be sure that your skill level is...'
-categories: "JavaScript, Tutorial, Development"
+categories: 'JavaScript, Tutorial, Development'
 ---

 ## Information

 This short but informative tutorial, will cover the very basics of looping through arrays in JavaScript using a couple of different techniques.
 There are some requirements that you should be aware of before starting this tutorial, so be sure that your skill level is adequate.